idrinth-api-bench/issues/.github/PULL_REQUEST_TEMPLATE/full.md

 ## Dockerfiles

 - [ ] the dockerfiles work
-- [ ] the containers are as small ass possible
+- [ ] the containers are as small as possible

 ## Notes